Quick Picks

 What are Design Tools?

 Design tools are software for creating user interfaces, graphics, prototypes, and visual content.
-The category spans product design (Figma โ for apps, dashboards, design systems), website builders (Framer โ design-to-production), legacy tools (Sketch โ Mac-native), and marketing graphics (Canva โ for non-designers).
-Figma is the industry standard with 13M+ monthly users, real-time multiplayer collaboration, and developer handoff.
-Pricing ranges from free (Figma, Canva) to $75/editor/month (Figma Enterprise).
+The category splits four ways: product design tools like Figma (apps, dashboards, design systems), website builders like Framer (design that ships directly to production), marketing graphics like Canva (made for non-designers with AI assistance), and Mac-native tools like Sketch.
+Figma is the industry standard with 13M+ monthly users, real-time multiplayer, and developer handoff built in.
+Pricing runs from free (Figma and Canva both have solid free tiers) to $75 per editor per month (Figma Enterprise).

 Best For